kcharter/efpug-misc-presentations/README.txt

-This is a repository of code samples and other presentation materials written by members of the EMC Edmonton Functional Programming User Group.
+This is a repository of code samples and other presentation materials I've assembled for talks at the Edmonton Functional Programming Users Group, or EFPUG for short.

-Disclaimer: EMC does not endorse or sponsor our group.
-We just all happen to be EMC employees in Edmonton, and giving the group a less specific title like "Edmonton Functional Programming User Group" seems presumptuous.
+Disclaimer: We started off as the EMC Edmonton Functional Programming User Group, but now we've got the more general name.
+Despite having 'EMC' in our original name, EMC has never endorsed nor sponsored our group.
+Our original members all happened to be EMC employees in Edmonton, and giving the group a less specific title like "Edmonton Functional Programming User Group" seemed presumptuous at the time.